Blog Fitness Reverse Kegels: The Muscle Relaxation Practice for Men and Women

 The Bottom Line

-Just like the traditional Kegels, reverse Kegels also offer great benefits for pelvic health.
+As with traditional Kegels, reverse Kegels offer great benefits for pelvic health.
 Reverse Kegels help relax, stretch, and lengthen your pelvic floor muscles.
 They may help with urine incontinence, pelvic pain, and childbirth.
-Doing reverse Kegels may help women experience more intense orgasms and are helpful for women with dyspareunia.
+Doing reverse Kegels may help women experience more intense orgasms and is helpful for women with dyspareunia.

 In men, reverse Kegels may help with premature ejaculation and erectile dysfunction.
-Keep in mind that consistency and patience are crucial, and you should not expect results overnight.
-Always reach out to a doctor or qualified fitness expert in case you experience any pain or discomfort.
+It’s important to keep in mind that consistency and patience are essential and you shouldn’t expect results overnight.
+Always reach out to a doctor or qualified fitness expert if you experience any pain or discomfort.

 DISCLAIMER: